Medical Devices & Pharmaceuticals

 as to whether they are the best in the country."

-Wheeler Trigg O'Donnell attorneys have broad experience in pattern, product liability, and class action litigation for a number of companies that develop, manufacture, and market medical devices and pharmaceuticals.
+Wheeler Trigg O'Donnell attorneys have broad experience in pattern, product liability, and class action litigation for companies that develop, manufacture, and market medical devices and pharmaceuticals.

 This experience, together with our attorneys' varied backgrounds in science and technical fields, including chemistry, physics, and engineering, makes for a winning combination in the defense of lawsuits arising from the use of medical devices, pharmaceuticals, and cosmetic implants.